 One important difference between Lipton’s approach and TFTU is as follows.
-While Lipton limits himself to scientific explanation procedures that answer the question why, TFTU offers a wider approach to the concept of understanding, grounded in the differences between two types of procedure: scientific procedures and everyday procedures.
+While Lipton limits himself to scientific explanatory procedures that answer the question of why, TFTU offers a wider approach to the concept of understanding, grounded in the differences between two types of procedures: scientific procedures and everyday procedures.
 The proposed theory, TFTU, shows that, in certain fields, there are justified procedures for reaching understanding that are not consistent with all scientific methodologies.
-These procedures are accepted within certain cultural traditions as providing explanation.
-For example, as mentioned above, almost all explanations that appear in literature use procedures that refer to an individual’s inner world as the cause of behavior.
-In Leo Tolstoy’s novel Anna Karenina, all of the troubles and disasters that befall Anna (and which, ultimately, lead her to take her own life) are ascribed to the powerful feelings of love that gripped her and her lover, Vronsky.
-In other words, Lipton attempted to ground the possibility of providing understanding not through a particular scientific explanation but through identifying understanding with cognitive benefits.
-In comparison, TFTU has expanded this approach.
-It shows that we may refer to two justified types of procedures for creating understanding: scientific procedures and everyday procedures.
+These procedures are accepted within certain cultural traditions as explanatory.
+For example, as mentioned above, almost all explanations in literature use procedures that refer to an individual’s inner world as the cause of behavior.
+In Leo Tolstoy’s novel Anna Karenina, all of the troubles and disasters that befall Anna (and which, ultimately, lead her to take her own life) are ascribed to the powerful feelings of love that have gripped her and her lover, Vronsky.
+Lipton attempted to ground the possibility of providing understanding not in a particular scientific explanation but in identifying understanding with cognitive benefits.
+TFTU has expanded this approach.
+It shows that we may refer to two justified types of procedures for acquiring understanding: scientific procedures and everyday procedures.

 Another important difference between Lipton’s approach and TFTU concerns the concept of CΨ.
 While in TFTU, CΨ is a necessary condition for understanding, it is not an important factor in Lipton’s approach.
-In contrast to Lipton, the concept of CΨ is a central axis in Bourget’s (2017) approach.
-Bourget attempts to elucidate the idea of understanding via the concept of grasping, which is bounded by CΨ.
-According to Bourget, grasping a sentence with a certain content (a proposition) is understood when it is experienced in a conscious, phenomenological way.
-He analyzes a number of cases using this approach, including Jackson’s (1982) famous thought-experiment about a visual scientist, Mary, which he interprets as supportive of his approach.
-Jackson’s Mary studied color and knew everything there was to know on the subject.
-However, she had lived all her life in a black and white surrounding.
-One day, Mary left her monochromatic surrounding and experienced the color red for the first time, and thus learned something new.
-Bourget argues that, until the moment Mary left her room, she had been unable to experience redness and thus had not grasped/understood its nature.
-However, at the moment she experienced the color red, she grasped/understood it.
+In contrast to Lipton, the concept of CΨ is a central axis in Bourget’s (2017) view.
+Bourget attempted to elucidate the idea of understanding via the concept of grasping, which is bounded by CΨ.
+According to Bourget, grasping a sentence with a certain content (a proposition) happens when it is experienced in a conscious phenomenological way.
+He analyzed several cases using this approach, including Jackson’s (1982) famous thought experiment about Mary, a scientist who is an expert in the neurophysiology of vision (see also Chapter 2).
+Jackson’s Mary knows everything there is to know on the subject of color.
+However, she has lived all her life in a black-and-white room.
+One day, Mary leaves her black-and-white environment and experiences the color red for the first time, and thus learns something new.
+Bourget argued that, until Mary leaves her room, she has no experience of redness and therefore has no grasp/understanding of its nature.
+However, when she experiences the color red, she grasps/understands it.

-Bourget’s approach is similar to TFTU, which considers CΨ as a necessary condition for understanding.
-According to Bourget’s approach, it appears that, until the moment that the stimulus of the color red appears in Mary’s CΨ, she does not grasp/understand it.
+Bourget’s approach is similar to TFTU in considering CΨ to be a necessary condition for understanding.
+According to the former, it appears that Mary does not grasp/understand the color red until the stimulus appears in her CΨ.
 However, there is an important difference between these two approaches.
-While TFTU emphasizes the significance of scientific and everyday procedures for understanding, Bourget’s phenomenological approach does not address the need for an appropriate and justified procedure to arrive at explanation and understanding.
+While TFTU emphasizes the significance of scientific and everyday procedures for understanding, Bourget’s phenomenological approach does not address the need for an appropriate and justified procedure for arriving at explanation and understanding.

-I will end this chapter with the following hypothetical situation: let us assume that scientists have succeeded in fully explaining the phenomenon of CΨ.
-In this case, it would be possible to suggest that there is no need for mentalistic explanations and understanding; we won't have to use everyday procedures – everything will be explained well by the mechanistic approach.
-Given this hypothetical situation, the question arises as to whether mentalistic explanations and everyday procedures would disappear entirely from the scientific and daily use.
+I will end this chapter with the following hypothetical situation: Let us assume that scientists have succeeded in fully explaining the phenomenon of CΨ.
+In this case, it could be suggested that there is no need for mentalistic explanations and understanding; we will not have to use everyday procedures—everything will be well explained by the mechanistic approach.
+Given this hypothetical situation, the question arises as to whether mentalistic explanations and everyday procedures would disappear entirely from scientific and everyday use.